 Doing nothing to create a mobility strategy also promotes a grassroots, do-it-yourself mentality.
 To meet modern workplace demands, employees will create their own remote access solutions.
 These solutions often neglect security, exposing a broader attack surface and reducing IT’s ability to protect confidential data.

-Virtual Mobility Infrastructure Saves Money, Productivity, and Data Integrity
+Virtual Mobility Solutions Save Money and Maintain Data Integrity

-VMI directly saves money over an MDM program because it has no upfront hardware costs and costs less administratively with BYOD.
-Even when personal devices are used in both solutions, VMI is centrally managed, saving on administrative costs.
-VMI maintains high productivity levels, encourages adoption, and rolls out updates thoroughly and rapidly.
+VMS directly saves money over an MDM program because it has no upfront hardware costs and costs less administratively with BYOD.
+Even when personal devices are used in both solutions, VMS is centrally managed, saving on administrative costs.
+VMS maintains high productivity levels, encourages adoption, and rolls out updates thoroughly and rapidly.
 MDM is costly and often rejected.
 No strategy is possibly the worst of the three options.

 Hypori ®’s innovative architecture ensures robust security thanks to 100% data separation of personal and enterprise data and military-grade security.
-Learn more about how Hypori is the best cost-saving virtual mobility solution for your enterprise.
+Learn more about how Hypori is the best cost-saving VMS for your enterprise.